 The Monotype Corporation Limited, 1968.
 1st Printing.
 31, pp. Text double column.
 Illustrated.
 11" x 8-1/2".
 Mustard yellow paper covers, printed in black, stapled.
+Now housed in an archival mylar sleeve.
 Modest wear & age-toning.
 Slight vertical crease to booklet.
 Very Good - Very Good Plus.
 Item #49941

 Morison "was an influential British typographer, printing executive and historian of printing.
 Largely self-educated, he promoted higher standards in printing and an awareness of the best printing and typefaces of the past.